 Brown’s lightbulb moment came whilst travelling with his dad on the back of a Harley motorcycle from Scotland to Portugal where, after experiencing (and drinking) a vast array of craft beers, he grew disappointed on his return at “all these great craft beers out there that nobody knows about”.

 Brown then made it his “mission to get their bottles into the hands of people who love craft beer” and after a meeting with Fraser Doherty of SuperJam, Growing Business Young Gun of 2009, who agreed to invest, this mission became a reality.

-Breaking sales records when it launched on Groupon, selling out with 5,000 deals in 40 minutes, Brown’s beer club has grown rapidly; closing £100,000 through Angels Den crowdfunding platform, named in the Startups Twitter 60, and securing follow-on investment from Secret Escapes’ Andrew Bredon.
+Breaking sales records when it launched on Groupon, selling out with 5,000 deals in 40 minutes, Brown’s beer club has grown rapidly; closing £100,000 through Angels Den crowdfunding platform and securing follow-on investment from Secret Escapes’ Andrew Bredon.